If I drive a pickup or a large SUV, why can't I drive through flood water?

 How can I find out if I am in danger from a flood?

-Once a river reaches flood stage, the flood severity categories used by the NWS include minor flooding, moderate flooding, and major flooding.
+River Flooding.
+Once a river reaches flood stage, the flood severity categories used by the River Forecast Centers include minor flooding, moderate flooding, and major flooding.
 Each category has a definition based on property damage and public threat.
+This applies to large scale river flooding:

 Minor Flooding—minimal or no property damage, but possibly some public threat or inconvenience